 2. Edinburgh’s landscape – Its landscape was formed by a glacier and there are many hills you can climb in the city centre including Calton Hill, Arthurseat and Blackford Hill.
 Edinburgh also has 112 parks and has more listed buildings than anywhere in the world.

-3. Political centre and education – It is indeed Scotland’s capital city, we have a Parliament building and Scotland has a devolved government (we create our own laws and independent regulation).
-Traditionally Edinburgh is a centre of education, we now have four universities and a highly regarded art college making it a student city which lends to its multi-culturalism.
+3. Political centre and education – It is indeed Scotland’s capital city.
+We have a Parliament building and Scotland has a devolved government (we create our own laws and independent regulation).
+Traditionally Edinburgh is a centre of education, we now have four universities and a highly regarded art college.
+This makes it a student city which lends to its multi-culturalism.

 4. Finance and festival city – It can often be looked upon as ‘Little London’ because it’s the UK’s second-largest financial district, but don’t let that put you off it’s also a festival city!
 Most months of the year are taken up by all kinds of festivals most notably the Fringe and International Festivals in August.
-Other festivals like the Science Festival in April and the International Film Festival in June/July and Hidden Door local arts festival in May are a few alternatives.
+Similarly, other festivals like the Science Festival in April and the International Film Festival in June/July and Hidden Door local arts festival in May are alternatives to the main festivals.

-5. Edinburgh industries – Edinburgh was known for the three B’s (books, breweries and biscuits) and there has been a recent revival of breweries in Edinburgh so real ale and craft beer enthusiasts can get a taste of one of the city’s biggest past industries.
+5. Edinburgh industries – Edinburgh was known for the three B’s (books, breweries and biscuits).
+There has been a recent revival of breweries in Edinburgh.
+Real ale and craft beer enthusiasts can get a taste of one of the city’s biggest past industries.

 Edinburgh by area and neighbourhood: A mindful guide

 From the city centre to the lesser-explored areas of Edinburgh, this is intended as a guide to help travellers, ex-pats and locals make mindful decisions when exploring Edinburgh.
 As locals this includes points of interest, things to do and see, eat and drink and walks throughout the city.